r13i/kubernetes-the-hard-way/README.md

 ./copy-controllers-encryption-config.sh [path-to-access-key.pem]
 ```

-### Bootstrapping the ETCD cluster
+### Bootstrapping the ETCD cluster and Kubernetes components

 From the root project directory, we will set the controller instances to restart with a
 [user-data script](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) that contains all the
-instructions to download, configure, and start ETCD on every controller instance.
+instructions to download, configure, and start ETCD and the Kubernetes components on every controller instance.

 The user data file [controller-user-data.sh](./controller-user-data.sh) contains a first part that instructs
 [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/datasources/ec2.html)